GSTReivaX/hyprscrolling/README.md

-> This repo is a copy of offical repo
+> This repo is a partial copy of offical plugin repo

 # hyprscrolling